lmmx/campbells/README.md

 ## Examples

-To parse a string as HTML, your reciple should call for `CampbellsSoup`:
+To parse a string as HTML, your recipe should call for `CampbellsSoup`:

 ```py
 from campbells import CampbellsSoup